mgaman/PDUlib/README.md

 ## 0.5.4
 Added support for Concatenated Messages.
 ## 0.5.5
-Reduce RAM usage by replacing 2 static buffers (for incoming and outgoing messages) by 1 dynamic working buffer used by both.
+Reduce RAM usage by replacing 2 static buffers (for incoming and outgoing messages) by 1 user defined working buffer for both.
 The buffer size may be defined in the PDU constructor.
+(Issue #24)
+A buffer overflow bug (Issue #22) was fixed.
 The new method *getOverflow* is used to discover when encode/decode has overflowed the working buffer.
 The user is encouraged to use this when determining the optional buffer size for his project.
 The requirement for the Arduino user to modify his compilation environment proved to be confusing and has been dropped.
+(Issue #21)
-The method to save RAM by putting translation tables into flash has been simpified.
+The method to save RAM by putting translation tables into flash has been simplified, see [here](#arduino-ide).